kanishk-11/OpenAI-Structured-Output-API/README.md

-# OpenAI Structured Output API
+# Compliance Check API Using OpenAI Structured Output
 A web-based API service built and designed to analyze and validate website content for compliance with specific policies, using OpenAI's latest structured output feature.

 # Components